JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed sanctum view, teleport timing, key drop and a temple map hole.

 Endgame:
 +Provided shortcuts to skip most fighting and locked Skyeline vents.
++Added taxi ride cabbie's arm, driving to Mercurio and fixed cars.
 +Restored Sheriff conjuring Bat's Communion and added his sword too.
 +Made Ventrue enemies use Disciplines and SWAT in armor not biteable.
 +Added exits to Sheriff roof fight and made his sword easy to find.